-The instructor or other university employee may refer a student who acts inappropriately to the Dean of Students for disciplinary action through the Student Conduct Process.
+If the civility matter cannot be addressed through any of the above mean, the instructor or other university employee may refer a student who acts inappropriately to the Dean of Students for disciplinary action through the Student Conduct Process.
 Mediation through a third party (Dean of Students or other university employee), with the instructor or employee and the student, may be considered as a possible solution.